-PwC South Africa provides all partners and staff with annual or on-going training in independence matters.
+PwC South Africa provides all partners and practice staff with annual and on-going training in independence matters.
 Training typically focuses on milestone training relevant to a change in position or role, changes in policy or external regulation and, as relevant, provision of services.

 Partners and staff receive computer-based training on PwC South Africa's independence policy and related topics.
-Additionally, instructor-led training is delivered to members of the practise on an as-needed basis by PwC South Africa's independence specialists and risk and quality teams.
+Additionally, face-to-face training is delivered to members of the practise on an as-needed basis by PwC South Africa's independence specialists and risk and quality team.

-All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the member firm's independence policy, including their own personal independence.
+All partners and practice staff are required to complete an annual compliance confirmation, whereby they confirm their compliance with relevant aspects of the PwC firm's independence policy, including their own personal independence.
 In addition, all partners confirm that all non-audit services and business relationships for which they are responsible comply with policy and that the required processes have been followed in accepting these engagements and relationships.
-These annual confirmations are supplemented by periodic and adhoc engagement level confirmations for all assurance engagements.
+These annual confirmations are supplemented by periodic and ad-hoc engagement level confirmations for all assurance engagements.